nx-js/compiler-util/README.md

 #### difference between global and sandbox variables

 Javascript throws a ReferenceError if you try to read undeclared variables.
 The sandbox is more forgiving.
-It will read it as undefined instead.
+It reads it as undefined instead.

 ```js
 const compiler = require('nx-compile')